mborgmann-sky/KBtest/README.md

 - Not supported out-of-the-box.
 - For iOS there's a [hack](https://stackoverflow.com/a/36829956) and another [hack](https://stackoverflow.com/a/36829956), but will likely not pass app review.

+## Background Color

+- It seems not to be possible to change the background color, except chosing dark & light mode.
+- However, the keyboard background has opacity and will blur the background
+- By hiding the parent viewcontrollers UI elements in e.g. textFieldDidBeginEditing, a plane background can be achived which also applies tones on the button color.

+## TVML

+Keyboard input is supported with searchbarTemplate and formTemplate.